esouhg/jemini/README.md

 # Jemini
-Android app to chat with Gemini AI
+- Android app to chat with Gemini AI
+- Made with Android Jetpack Compose (In Kotlin)